PULSE the living trend engine

 Morgan Stanley’s Wilson Sees Rotation From Chips to Hyperscalers

-Morgan Stanley analysts are signaling a market shift as capital rotates away from semiconductor stocks toward hyperscalers.
+Market analysts are tracking a potential shift in investment momentum, moving capital away from semiconductor stocks toward hyperscalers.

 Velocity